3-9 May 2018

 Food, Location, Accommodation

-Vegetarian/Vegan food will be available at an additional cost of £10/day, payable upon arrival.
+Vegetarian/Vegan food will be available at a cost of approx. £10/day, payable upon arrival.
 The food will comprise a self service breakfast, full cooked lunchtime meal, and a light supper, ususally leftovers from lunch or soup.
-To keep the food cost to the minimun the food will be prepared by ourselves with the help of volunteers or a cook if the numbers are sufficient to pay the cook.
+This money covers the groceries only.
+To keep the food cost to the minimun the food will be prepared by ourselves.

-Location : The workshop will be held on farmland, 1mile outside of the village centre of Forest Row, near Weirwood reservoir in East Sussex, UK.
+Location : The workshop will be held outside of the village centre of Forest Row, in East Sussex, UK.

 Camping : You may camp on the workshop field for free, but there are no camping fascilities except a hole in the ground for a toilet, a screened wash area with a bucket and bowl and a summer outdoor kitchen area, with a tarpoulin outdoor fire area.